unawarexi/Python_saverScrape_macOS/README.md

 # MacOS saverScrape

-is a command-line tool for downloading and managing wallpapers and media files directly from specified URLs on macOS.
+saverSrape is a command-line tool for downloading and managing wallpapers and media files directly from specified URLs on macOS.
 It includes functionality for downloading files with progress tracking and managing downloaded files.
 The project is modular, with organized Python files for a cleaner structure.

 ## Table of Contents
 - [Installation](#installation)